gvwilson/sensibleadventures/short-stories/arecibo.md

 Blue has sims running.
 Event trees flourish, are pruned, flourish again.
 With overwhelming probability they reach the same conclusion.
-The supply shot has burned all of its maneuvering reserve to accelerate onto a collision course.
-It will hit the observatory in 27 minutes, and there is nothing they can do to stop it.
+Unit three is falling out of an alignment that will take a decade to re-establish, and there is nothing they can do to stop it.

 "incoming," the observatory says needlessly.
-The message is already in their visuals.
+The message from unit three is already in their visuals.
 A logo,
 one of many they saw on banners waved by people protesting the observatory's construction and launch, and then a face and the inevitable manifesto.